anima-wg/brski-cloud/anima-brski-cloud.md

 ## Considerations for HTTP Redirect {#considerationsfor-http-redirect}

 When the default Cloud Registrar redirects a Pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the Pledge MUST establish a Provisional TLS connection with the Registrar as specified in {{BRSKI}}.
-The Pledge is will be unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar at this stage.
+The Pledge will be unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar at this stage.
 The determination needs to be made based upon whether or not the Pledge is able to validate the certificate for the new server.
 If the pledge can not validate, then the connection is considered a provisional connection.